Funding for creative projects

 Answer: Absolutely!
 The CCA encourages all types of collaboration — interdisciplinary, mixed media, faculty/student, etc.

-Answer: The CCA currently offers one funding cycle annually with a mid-spring application deadline.
-Applications for the Grant project applications are accepted beginning in late fall with a mid-spring deadline for.
+Answer: The CCA offers one funding cycle each year.
+Applications for the Individual Grant Program are accepted beginning in January/February with an April/May deadline.
 Decisions and notifications are made in late spring for the following academic year.